Stratio/cassandra-lucene-index/examples/spark/README.rst

 Geo-spatial distance query
 ++++++++++++++++++++++++++

-This example calculates the mean temp of sensors whose position distance from [0.0, 0.0] is less than 100000km
+This example calculates the mean temperature of sensors whose position distance from [0.0, 0.0] is less than 100000km.

 From terminal: